TL;DR

 Common mistakes

-- “Wait until you see this,” “POV:”, “tell me you [X] without telling me” — universally fatigued on TikTok in 2026; the algorithm reads them and viewers pre-scroll
+- “Wait until you see this,” “POV:,” “tell me you [X] without telling me,” “have you ever wondered” — universally fatigued on TikTok by 2026; viewers pattern-match and pre-scroll

-- Hooks that take 3 seconds to read on-screen — your text must fit in the 1-second decision window; 4-7 words max, 4 is better
+- Hooks that take longer than a beat to read on-screen — your text must register inside the 3-second decision window; 4-7 words max, 4 is better

 - No B-roll plan paired with the hook — voice alone doesn’t stop scrolls on TikTok; the visual is what holds the thumb

-- Hook on-screen text covered by the comment overlay — TikTok’s bottom UI covers the lower 20% of the frame; put hook text in the top third
+- Hook on-screen text covered by the bottom UI — TikTok’s caption, sound and engagement buttons sit in the lower ~320px of a 1920px frame (and the right ~120px is the button column); put hook text in the top third

 - Promising what the video doesn’t deliver — high 3s retention with crashing 15s retention is the signature; viewers leave and the algorithm punishes the next post